HBPVIS/ZeroEQ/README.md

-[TOC]

 # Introduction

-A cross-platform C++ library to publish and subscribe for events.
+ZeroEQ is a cross-platform C++ library to publish and subscribe for events.
 Applications communicate using ZeroMQ, discover each other automatically through the integrated ZeroConf protocol or through explicit addressing using hostname and port.
 A defined vocabulary defines semantics for the published events, provided by [ZeroBuf](https://github.com/HBPVIS/ZeroBuf) or using a simple Serializable interface.
 An optional http::Server provides a web service API in C++ applications.

-## Features
+# Features

 ZeroEQ provides the following major features: